bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `PRGLST` removes all of the values from list nam.
 If nam is not specified RNMR will prompt for it with a default of temp.
+## PRGTBL
+Purge name table

+Category: Tables

+Format: `PRGTBL` nam

+Defaults: temp

+Description:
+`PRGTBL` removes all of the entries from name table nam.
+If nam is not specified RNMR will prompt for it with a default of temp.
 ## PROF
 Calculate profile of blocked 2D record